 An employee may be subjected to workplace bullying or an unlawful hostile work environment if the employee experiences intolerable working conditions due to offensive, oppressive or intimidating conduct by a supervisor or other employees.
 This is especially true if the environment interferes with any worker’s ability to perform their job.
 But how do you know if your work environment is actually hostile?

 Our latest hostile work environment infographic shares common signs that your work environment may be toxic enough for you to file a workplace harassment claim.

 10 Warning Signs of a Hostile Work Environment

-If you feel that you may be working in a hostile work environment, you may want to file a workplace harassment claim against your employer if the behaviors are due to your membership in a protected class (age, race, gender, sexual orientation, disability, religion, national origin, pregnancy, etc.).
-Contact our experienced employment attorneys at Hennig Ruiz for your free consultation to discuss your situation today.
+If you feel that you may be working in a hostile work environment, you may want to file a workplace harassment claim against your employer if the behaviors are due to your membership in a protected class.
+Contact Hennig Ruiz & Singh, PC for your free consultation today.